shahkush11/ATOH/Assets/IconSocial/readme.txt

 ----------------------------------------------------------------------
-Social Drops Icons by ONEXTRAPIXEL & Being Creative This freebie is brought to you by onextrapixel.com and http://beingcreative.co/
+CSS3 Social Media Button Set by ONEXTRAPIXEL & Brusheezy This freebie is brought to you by onextrapixel.com & brusheezy.com/
 ----------------------------------------------------------------------
+—-

 TERMS OF USE: